 You want the upper stop of the zipper to start a mm below the seam where the bodice would join the lining, unless you want to add a hook and eye, in which case, move it down further.

 Before you lower your presser foot, carefully open up the coil with your fingers and pin it between the fabric and the lowered presser foot so it’s held open and preferably the edge is sitting in the groove of your foot.
 Here is a diagram of the zipper, to be clear:

-What I love above the presser feet shown above is that there is a little off-centre groove that fits the edge of the coils perfectly and this prevents your zipper from sliding around under your foot.
+What I love about the presser feet shown above is that there is a little off-centre groove that fits the edge of the coils perfectly and this prevents your zipper from sliding around under your foot.

 When you have your zipper pinned in place with the presser foot, adjust the width of your stitch.
 This is trial and error, so test carefully using the hand-wheel.
 You want to stitch in the ditch that was once hidden behind the coils (see diagram above).
 Obviously don’t sew too close or you’ll break your needle and don’t sew too far away or your invisible zip will not be invisible, a fate worse than death.
 Finding the sweet spot is the key, but it’s okay if you initially begin too far away from the coils because you can always repeat these steps and stitch closer after testing your zip.